Jeffchen54/KMP-Kemono-Downloader/README.md

   directory can be found here: http://sales.commence.com/commencekb/Article.aspx?id=10068.
 Adjust the temp path directory to be shorter or you can extract the file manually.

+  ### File does not exists:
+    CRITICAL:root:(404)Link provided cannot be downloaded from, possibly a dead third party link: https://kemono.party/attachments/discord/634594002624184360/634659046678593536/772072375331717131/-10.png

+File could not be downloaded due to HTML error.
+Can be caused by many cases.
+In this example, the file provided by Kemono's API does not exists and was probably deleted.
+Other websites

+ ### Specific Discord Issues:
+- Images are downloaded backwards, this cannot be fixed easily due to how Kemono's Discord API functions
+- Not all images are downloaded.
+This is because several images may be duplicate images pointing to the same url.
+Duplicate url images are automatically trimmed out.
+- Root directory of downloaded discord files are all numbers, cannot be fixed easily since the home page of a discord artist does not contain their name.
+Number is associated with the the Xs in https://kemono.party/discord/server/xxxxxxxxxxxxxxxx.

 ## Known bugs:
 - post_content.txt may contain garbage data at times